Senior Voting Guide: Strategies To Help Older Adults Vote In Each State

 • Consult voter guides – Many organizations like AARP, League of Women Voters, and other political parties or groups offer comprehensive voter guides.
 Check-in with your organization of choice for an updated voter guide.

-Outside these online resources, you or your senior can request information from your local government office.
+Outside these online resources, you or your senior can call or request information from your local government office.
 They may be able to provide you with printable pamphlets or other information styles that may be more accessible to older adults.

 TWO: Changing Voter ID and Registration Requirements